Various information related to Owen Petchey's work and responsibilities at University of Zurich

 TAing BIO144

 BIO 144 – Data Analysis in Biology is a 4th semester mandatory course for the approx. 350 biology, biomedicine, and other students.
 It is a great opportunity to impart to students the wonderful world of quantitative problem solving, in a large, interactive, and enjoyable class.
 We will cover getting data, managing data, visualising data, summarising data, statistical analysis (mostly linear models, but also some other methods), and communicating results.
+We will use the R programming language for all of this.

 The course lectures are 1-3pm on Mondays, and practicals are 1-3pm Thursday (for half the students in the class) and 1-3pm Friday (for the other half) for 12 weeks (semester is 14 weeks, but two weeks involve self-study), from late February to early June.
 TAs are required during the practical classes.
 TAs can attend the lecture on Monday to help prepare them for the following week’s practical.